dankuck/vue-easeljs/README-draft.md

 position.

 Next we added `easel-sprite` and the first attribute we added to it was `animation`.
-We set it to use the 'walk' animation from the sprite sheet.
+We set it to use the "walk" animation from the sprite sheet.

 We also included `x` and `y` coordinates.
 Setting them to 200 and 150 put Gary in the middle of our 400 x 300 canvas.

 Well, almost the middle...

-Gary is slightly off center.
-That's because Gary's coordinates identify their top-left position by default.
+Gary is slightly off center, because their coordinates identify their top-left position by default.

 Let's get Gary centered: